drhsqlite/fossil-mirror/www/globs.md

 all the files.

-## Implementation
+## Implementation and References

-Most of the implementation of glob pattern handling in fossil is found in [`src/glob.c`][glob.c].
-The canonical name of a file is implemented in [`src/file.c`][file.c].
-Each command that references a glob constructs the target text from information specific to that command.
+Most of the implementation of glob pattern handling in fossil is found `glob.c`, `file.c`, and each individual command and web page that uses a glob pattern.
+Find commands and pages in the fossil sources by looking for comments like `COMMAND: add` or `WEBPAGE: timeline` in front of the function that implements the command or page in files `src/*.c`.
+(Fossil's build system creates the tables used to dispatch commands at build time by searching the sources for those comments.)
+A few starting points:

+ *  [`src/glob.c`][glob.c] implements glob pattern list loading, parsing, and matching.
+ *  [`src/file.c`][file.c] implements various kinds of canonical names of a file.

 [glob.c]: https://www.fossil-scm.org/index.html/file/src/glob.c
 [file.c]: https://www.fossil-scm.org/index.html/file/src/file.c

-The actual matching is implemented in SQL, so the documentation for `GLOB` and the other string matching operators in [SQLite] (https://sqlite.org/lang_expr.html#like) is useful.
+The actual pattern matching is implemented in SQL, so the documentation for `GLOB` and the other string matching operators in [SQLite] (https://sqlite.org/lang_expr.html#like) is useful.
 Of course, the SQLite source code and test harnesses also make entertaining reading:

  *  `src/func.c` [lines 570-768]
     (https://www.sqlite.org/src/artifact?name=9d52522cc8ae7f5c&ln=570-768)